onap/policy-parent/docs/clamp/acm/design-impl/participants/http-participant.rst

 Http participant Workflow:
 --------------------------
-Once the participant is started, it sends a "REGISTER" event to the DMaap topic which is then consumed by the Automation Composition Runtime to register this participant on the runtime database.
+Once the participant is started, it sends a "REGISTER" event to the Message Broker topic which is then consumed by the Automation Composition Runtime to register this participant on the runtime database.
-The user can commission the tosca definitions from the Policy Gui to the Automation Composition Runtime that further updates the participant with these definitions via DMaap.
+The user can commission the tosca definitions from the Policy Gui to the Automation Composition Runtime.
-Once the automation composition definitions are available in the runtime database, the Automation Composition can be instantiated with the default state "UNINITIALISED" from the Policy Gui.
+Once the automation composition definitions are available in the runtime database the user can prime them and further updates the participant with these definitions via Message Broker.
+After primed, the Automation Composition can be instantiated with the default state "UNDEPLOYED" from the Policy Gui.

-When the state of the Automation Composition is changed from "UNINITIALISED" to "PASSIVE" from the Policy Gui, the http participant receives the automation composition state change event from the runtime and configures the microservice of the corresponding Automation Composition Element over http.
+When the state of the Automation Composition is changed from "UNDEPLOYED" to "DEPLOYED" from the Policy Gui, the http participant receives the automation composition state change event from the runtime and configures the microservice of the corresponding Automation Composition Element over http.
 The configuration entity for a microservice is associated with each Automation Composition Element for the http participant.
 The http participant holds the executed http requests information along with the responses received.

-The participant is used in a generic way to configure any entity over http and it does not hold the information about the microservice to unconfigure/revert the configurations when the state of Automation Composition changes from "PASSIVE" to "UNINITIALISED".
+The participant is used in a generic way to configure any entity over http and it does not hold the information about the microservice to unconfigure/revert the configurations when the state of Automation Composition changes from "DEPLOYED" to "UNDEPLOYED".